 This procedure allows stiffening of the palate by implanting permanent pieces of silastic, a silicone elastomer.
 This procedure may be more effective for treating

 than sleep apnea.
 If you have obstructive sleep apnea, the implant may help to reduce daytime sleepiness.

 uses heat to destroy abnormal tissue.
 Applying this technology to the palate and the base of the tongue can shrink the tissue and widen the airway.
 Ablation is successful in the treatment of snoring.
 But, studies do not show adequate effectiveness in the treatment of sleep apnea.

-Fischer Y, Khan M, Mann WJ.
-Multilevel temperature-controlled radiofrequency therapy of soft palate, base of tongue, and tonsils in adults with obstructive sleep apnea.
+Fischer Y, Khan M, et al. Multilevel temperature-controlled radiofrequency therapy of soft palate, base of tongue, and tonsils in adults with obstructive sleep apnea.

 American Academy of Otolaryngology-Head and Neck Surgery website.
 Available at:

 Steward DL.
 Effectiveness of multilevel (tongue and palate) radiofrequency tissue ablation for patients with obstructive sleep apnea syndrome.

 What is sleep apnea?
 National Heart, Lung, and Blood Institute website.
 Available at:

 Updated July 10, 2012.
 Accessed June 3, 2013.

 Last reviewed May 2014 by Marcin Chwistek, MD